Alignak-monitoring-contrib/alignak-checks-nrpe/README.rst

 ::
    /usr/local/var/libexec/alignak/check_nrpe -H 127.0.0.1 -t 9 -u -c check_load

 **Note**: This configuration is the default Nagios NRPE daemon configuration.
-Thus it does not allow to define arguments in the NRPE commands and, as of it, the warning / critical threshold are defined on the server side.
+As such it does not allow to define arguments in the NRPE commands and, as of it, the warning / critical threshold are defined on the server side.

 Alignak configuration
 ~~~~~~~~~~~~~~~~~~~~~